MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ...
 ```

-Don't forget to rebuil the workspace and we can run our new node:
+Don't forget to rebuild the workspace and we can run our new node:

 ```bash
 david@david-ubuntu24:~$ ros2 run bme_ros2_tutorials_py py_publisher